tuehellstern/presentations/soundbash.md

 ---

-the kinds of things I assign students as it's hard to push to far from the 'game of being a student'
+the kinds of things I assign students as it's hard to push to far from the 'game of being a student' - grab examples from ocdsb presentation

 ---